 Meditation at Lagunitas

-Philosophical Viewpoints: Platonism Theme
+Meditation at Lagunitas Theme of Philosophical Viewpoints: Platonism

 Plato’s name is never mentioned in the poem, but his fingerprints are everywhere.
 For example, Plato gives the first really self-conscious example of what might be the most common metaphor of all time: the comparison between light and knowledge.
 When the speaker of this poem describes the "general idea" as a "luminous clarity," we know he’s talking about Plato’s theory that ideas are the light which illuminates our shadowy world (line 4).
 But, Plato’s viewpoint doesn’t come off very well in this "Meditation."
 The poet thinks that people who follow his philosophy too closely end up tying themselves in logical knots – the end result of which is not being able to say anything about anything.